Best Latex Mattress of 2023

 Latex mattresses, on the other hand, are more lifting than cradling.
 These keep you sleeping “on top” of the mattress and don’t allow for much sinkage.
 Plus, they’re naturally cooling and tend to dissipate heat better than other all-foam mattresses (memory foam or poly-foam beds).

-For those seeking an organic or cooling mattress, we suggest choosing a latex bed; however, if you’re looking for a bed for pain relief or something that offers a more “cloud-like” feel, choose memory foam.
+For those seeking an organic or cooling mattress, we suggest choosing a latex bed.
+It’s also one of the best materials when considering non memory foam mattresses.
+However, if you’re looking for a bed for pain relief or something that offers a more “cloud-like” feel, choose memory foam.

 Latex vs. Hybrid